Okay, show of hands.

 - The outershell is a special windstopping material.

-My take: I like everything about these gloves.
-In my opinion they could easily be considered the best cold weather hunting gloves made.
 The only reason I ranked them below the First Lite’s is because these require the mitt to be flipped up to use the trigger.
 Any design that pairs hunting mittens with trigger finger is guaranteed to be popular if made well.
-If you plan on hunting in very cold climates, consider investing in these high performance gloves.

-3. Carhartt W.P Waterproof Mitt
+Runner Up: Carhartt W.P Waterproof Mitt

 Score: 4.1/5